-The party people behind Harmonic return to The Standard with Bask, a tech- and house-heavy party for and by a music and nightlife industry crowd.
-Though it attracts international artists with major chops as well as serious technophiles, you won’t find a cluster of chin-stroking non-dancers intellectually internalizing the tracks here.
-Instead, artists like Shonky, Safeword, Jake Patrick, Slam, Delinquent Frequency and [a]ppendics.shuffle will mix heavy hitting beats sure to bounce afternoon sun-seekers from the oversized waterbeds to the dancefloor.Read more
+The party people behind Harmonic return to The Standard with Bask, a tech and house-heavy party for and by a music and nightlife industry crowd.
+Though it attracts international artists with major chops as well as serious technophiles, you won’t find a cluster of chin-stroking non-dancers intellectually internalizing the tracks.
+Instead, artists (past performers include Shonky, Safeword, Jake Patrick, Slam, Delinquent Frequency and [a]ppendics.shuffle) will mix heavy-hitting beats sure to bounce afternoon sun-seekers from the oversized waterbeds to the dancefloor.Read more